Teacher-Scholar Postdoctoral Fellow

 Email: mitchejf@wfu.edu

-Dr. Joan Mitchell is Teacher-Scholar Postdoctoral Fellow in English Education at Wake Forest University.
+Dr. Joan Mitchell is Visiting Assistant Professor in English Education at Wake Forest University.
 After completing her undergraduate degree in English and her MAEd in English Education at Wake Forest, she taught a diverse group of North Carolina and Colorado students in courses ranging from regular ninth-grade English to Advanced Placement Literature.
 She received her doctorate from the University of Alabama, where she was recognized for the most outstanding dissertation in the College of Education.
 Her research focus is the pedagogy of revision and its impact on student writing.
 She is the co-author of the education textbook Bridging English (6th ed.) and has published articles in various education journals and texts.
 As a regular presenter at both national and state conferences, Dr. Mitchell’s sessions have examined topics such as mentoring preservice teachers, examining inequities in students’ opportunity to learn, embracing young adult literature, revitalizing nonfiction in the classroom, and teaching effective revision strategies.

 Academic Appointments

-Teacher-Scholar Postdoctoral Fellow in English Education
+Visiting Assistant Professor in English Education

 Education